sonuyadav51/theme.js/README.md

 ## add custom multiple color themes

-This library autometic generate classes with the value of attribute `data-newtheme` of toggle button. this library takes this attribute value and concatinate it with (-) with following values `bg` `box` `header` `nav` `text` `heading` `link` `list` `footer` and generate classes which will append to html elements according to these value type.
+This library autometic generates classes with the value of attribute `data-newtheme` of toggle button. this library takes this attribute value and concatinate it with (-) with following values `bg` `box` `header` `nav` `text` `heading` `link` `list` `footer` and generate classes which will append to html elements according to these value type.